 Have you ever wondered what life was like 3,000 years ago?
 Behind the kilometres of sandy beaches, hundreds of white hotel buildings and the whole tourism image, lies remains of a time gone by.
 Mallorca and the other Balearic islands was home to a culture known as the “Talayotic Period”, and was characterized by massive tower-like constructions, which allowed tribes to gather together and to scout the landscapes surrounding their villages.
 The excavation sites of these early day settlements are now open for visits, most of them for free, and you can explore these amazing constructions built by tribes thousands of years ago.

 The talayotic village of Ses Païsses is one of the biggest of all the prehistoric settlements in Mallorca.
-At Ses Païsses, you can enjoy some spectacular constructions, including the almost 400 metre long wall, hypostyle, horseshoe-chamber and the central talayot.
+It is located just outside the village borders of charming Artà, in the northeastern part of Mallorca.
+At Ses Païsses, you can enjoy some spectacular constructions, including the almost 400 meter long wall, hypostyle, horseshoe-chamber and the central talayot.
 Ses Païsses is an activity for all ages to enjoy.

 The Capocorb Vell village, features one of the biggest talayots of the Balearic islands, burial sites, habitations and a temple, all in incredibly good conditions.
 There is a lot to see and learn at Capocorb Vell, an interesting place of interest in the area of Cala Pi south of Llucmajor.

 Explore the wild and unspoiled Balearic nature

 You do not necessarily need to bring hiking boots, sticks and backpacks to enjoy some of the most scenic and untouched natural areas of the Balearic islands.
 Mallorca and the small islands close to the shorelines offers some of the most beautiful and unspoiled nature you can imagine, and you have easy access to these stunning areas.
 Here, you can meet the wild nature and all the species that lives here.